miron-alexandru/Coding-Problems_Python-Solutions/README.md

-- 👋 Hi, I’m @KhadaAke
+- Hi, I’m @KhadaAke
-- 👀 I’m interested in Games / Game development
+- I’m interested in Programming, gaming,
-- 🌱 I’m currently learning Python
+- I’m currently learning Python
-- 📫 How to reach me - quality_xqs@yahoo.com / khadaake@gmail.com
+- How to reach me - quality_xqs@yahoo.com / khadaake@gmail.com

 <!---
 KhadaAke/KhadaAke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.